Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project

-Overall, we have three main conclusions.\\ (1) Our preliminary analysis indicates that despite large energy scales associated with the shakeup of the Fermi sea, the visibility can still be protected by the X ray edge singularity and screening effects.
+Overall, we have three main conclusions.\\ (1) Our preliminary analysis indicates that despite large energy scales associated with the shakeup of the Fermi sea, the visibility can still be protected by the X-ray edge singularity and screening effects.
 Even though we use the parameters of Tritium for numerical illustration, our results are universal and directly adaptable to any other atom.\\ (2) The visibility of the $\rm C\nu B$ signal can be improved in the following ways:\\ 1) use a substrate with a high dielectric constant;\\ 2) deposit the radioactive atoms in such a way as to maximize their distance from the graphene sheet, possibly with the help of a dielectric spacer \\ (3) Not all effects are included in our analysis, so experiments should be conducted to test the validity range of our theory.
-Also, the parameters such as the coupling constant $g$ and the lifetime of the daughter ion can only be reliably determined in an experiment.

-We finally remark that although we have considered some important solid state effects that can affect the spectral density function, other effects require further study.
+Also, the parameters such as the coupling constant $g$ and the lifetime of the daughter ion can only be reliably determined in an experiment.\\ We finally remark that although we have considered some important solid state effects that can affect the spectral density function, other effects require further study.
 Those include phonon emission, inhomogeneous broadening in a disordered sample, Coulomb interaction of the beta-electron with electrons in graphene and others.
 While such effects are not necessarily important in the traditional X-ray emission experiment, the extraordinary energy resolution required by the PTOLEMY experiment puts unusually stringent constraints on the admissible rate and magnitude of disruption due to various solid state processes.
-We hope that further research will improve our understanding of such effects and their mitigation. \\
+We hope that further research will improve our understanding of such effects and their mitigation.